the final countdown to a new home

 about 614 first street

 A new permanent home for WMCAT will improve organizational sustainability and position us to leverage new partnerships and new opportunities in equity, education and empowerment.
-The new space will be 22,040 square feet on the top floor of a new four-story development from Rockford Construction at First and Seward (614 First Street Suite 300) on the West Side.
+The new space will be 22,040 square feet on the top floor of a new three-story development from Rockford Construction at First and Seward (614 First Street Suite 300) on the West Side.
 WMCAT will be a nonprofit anchor on this super block that includes a new Meijer store on Bridge Street.

 This space will nearly double our footprint, providing increased studio, classroom and collaborative spaces.
 Owning our facility will further ensure WMCAT’s sustainability and stability.